kambala3000/signal/README.md

 https://signal-six.vercel.app/

-The application that allows you to create the optimal daily menu for you and your family in accordance with the recommendations of Canada's Food Guide.
+The application allows you to create the optimal daily menu for you and your family in accordance with the recommendations of Canada's Food Guide.

 ---
 ## About project